Today this post is all about saying sorry…to yourself.

 1 teaspoon sea salt

 1. To a small bowl, add the white granulated sugar and vanilla bean.
 Mix with your hands until the vanilla bean seeds are evenly distributed throughout the sugar.
-To a medium bowl, add the oil and butter.
+To a medium bowl, add the vanilla sugar, oil and butter.
 Using a stand-up mixer or hand-mixer (you could even use a whisk), beat until fairly smooth.
 Add the confectioners sugar and beat once again.
 Add the egg, beating until smooth.

 2. To another medium bowl, stir the dry ingredients together: flour, baking soda, baking powder, salt and nutmeg.
 Add the dry mixture to the wet mixture, beating until combined, yet being sure not to over-mix.

 3. Cover the bowl with plastic wrap and refrigerate the dough for at least 2 hours, until it’s stiff enough to scoop easily and hold its shape; overnight is fine.